keithalewis/papers/ftap.md

 The Fundamental Theorem of Asset Pricing provides a mathematical basis for determining the value of the contract.

-We only consider _cash settled_ derivatves.
+We only consider _cash settled_ derivatives.
 An European call option on a stock that expires in-the-money does not pay one share of stock in exchange for the strike.
-It pays the the difference (in the underlying currency) of the share price and the strike, if that is positive.
+It pays the difference (in the underlying currency) of the share price and the strike, if that is positive.

 A derivative contract specifies amounts, $A_j$, to be paid at